 Gloves, with their individual fingers, offer better dexterity than mittens and are ideal for activities where you need to frequently handle gear, adjust boot buckles and zip zippers.
 Lightweight gloves are a great choice for aerobic activities, such as cross-country skiing, where your body is generating lots of heat.

-Mittens tend to be warmer than gloves because your fingers generate more heat when they’re not separated from each other by fabric, as they are with gloves.
+Mittens are warmer than gloves (made with the same materials) because, unlike with gloves, your fingers can share warmth.
+Mittens also have less total surface area for body heat to escape.
 They aren’t as dexterous as gloves but they can still serve you well when you’re holding ski poles, carving down the mountain on a snowboard or heading out for a hike in frigid temperatures.

 Lobster: Some manufacturers make a blend of a glove and mitten, joining your index and middle fingers together and your ring and pinky fingers together.
 These are a great solution if you’ve found gloves aren’t warm enough and mittens feel too clumsy.